Spheromak: Astrophysics

 Through the early 1990s spheromak work was widely used by the astrophysics community to explain various events and the spheromak was studied as an add-on to existing MFE devices.

 D.M.
 Rust and A. Kumar were particularly active in using magnetic helicity and relaxation to study solar prominences.
-Similar work was carried out at Caltech by Bellan and Hansen at Caltech, and the Swarthmore Spheromak Experiment (SSX) project at Swarthmore College.
+Similar work was carried out by Bellan and Hansen at Caltech, and the Swarthmore Spheromak Experiment (SSX) project at Swarthmore College.

 Fusion accessory

 Some MFE work continued through this period, almost all of it using spheromaks as accessory devices for other reactors.
 Caltech and INRS-EMT in Canada both used accelerated spheromaks as a way to refuel tokamaks.
 Others studied the use of spheromaks to inject helicity into tokamaks, eventually leading to the Helicity Injected Spherical Torus (HIST) device and similar concepts for a number of existing devices.

 Defence

 Hammer, Hartman et al. showed that spheromaks could be accelerated to extremely high velocities using a railgun, which led to several proposed uses.
 Among these was the use of such plasmas as "bullets" to fire at incoming warheads with the hope that the associated electric currents would disrupt their electronics.
 This led to experiments on the Shiva Star system, although these were cancelled in the mid-1990s.